SodiumZH/ProjectAS/README.md

 L2World (*Lineage 2: World*) is an Lineage2-based fan game project remaking L2 into an open-world game with better scenes and more various gameplays, jumping out of traditional MMO patterns.

+Currently the aim of this project has temporarily transferred to a system of characters, creatures, actions and combats named NaMobSystem.

 ### Progress

 2021-5-27 Just started.
 Some features has been partly implemented previously with BP and now I will refactor them into C++.